Free or cheap

 All the team collaborating, wiki editing, task managing, bug tracking, continuous integrating you’ll ever need, beautifully designed and integrated in one word: Atlassian.
 From Jira Software to Bitbucket via Confluence or any other software from Atlassian…

-I’ve been using Jira for years.
-I’m a big fan.
-For my current purpose, which is creating the Product Backlog of my one-man video game project called “All hands on deck!”
-(Ahod! – a 1v1 phase-based spaceship battle game) a simple Trello-like board is probably all I need.
-Turns out Atlassian has acquired Trello anyway and Jira’s Scrum and Kanban boards are really similar to Trello Boards with the extra Jira slickness.
+I’ve been using Jira for while, it’s great.
+For this particular purpose, which is creating the Product Backlog for my solo video game project called “All Hands On Deck!”
+(AHOD! – a 1v1 phase-based spaceship battle game) a simple Trello-like board is probably all I need.
+Turns out Atlassian has acquired Trello anyway and Jira’s Kanban boards are really similar to Trello Boards with the extra Jira slickness.

 What’s a Product Backlog?

 Borrowing from the Agile toolbox, I’m going to create a Product Backlog.

 Backlogs are a collection of prioritized items that make your game from the player’s perspective.
 These are called User Stories and describe a piece of the experience you’d like your players to have.
 They’re broken-down into Tasks (3D modeling, code, sound, UI etc.)

-“From the player’s perspective” to ensure you never forget who you’re making your game for and what the end goal is: creating an interactive experience.
+“From the player’s perspective” to ensure you never forget who you’re making the game for and what the end goal is: creating an interactive experience.
 Not a bunch of 3D assets and some lines of code.

-“Prioritized” to push you to make up your mind about what’s very important and what’s less important.
-Don’t tell me everything is very important.
-Because if it’s the case, it also means nothing is important.
+“Prioritized” to push you to make up your mind about what’s important and what’s less so.
+Because if everything’s important.
+Nothing is important.

 This will outline the roadmap to completing the game while being able to adapt to changing circumstances.

 What’s a Kanban Board?

-Kanban Boards are made of columns.
-They represent a step in your workflow.
+Kanban Boards are made of several columns.
+Each column represents a step in your workflow (ex: to do, in progress, done).
 And columns are made of cards.
 They are the User Stories, the Tasks, the Tests etc. you need to do to deliver the game.

 Simple and efficient.
 Love it.